-Effective identification, understanding and mitigation of Principal Risks underpins the Board's approach to setting strategic objectives for SSE and informing strategic decision making (please see page 124 of the Directors Report of the Annual Report and Accounts for SSE's decision making context).
-The Board aims to consider all
+Effective identification, understanding and mitigation of Principal Risks underpins the Board's approach to setting strategic objectives for SSE and informing strategic decision making (please see page 124 🖪 for SSE's decision making context).
+The Board aims to consider all material influencing factors and key external trends in the energy market, including those relating to climate change, technological developments and government policy and aims to do so in a way that reflects the expectations of SSE's key stakeholder groups.